 The development, progression, and response to systemic therapy of hepatocellular carcinoma is influenced by complex interactions between cancer cells and the stromal/immune tumor microenvironment.
 In this study, we utilized a single cell resolution spatial transcriptomic profiling technology to characterize how the HCC tumor microenvironment (TME) varies in a manner dependent on cancer cell expression of the LINE1 repeat RNA.
 The spatial molecular imaging platform and downstream computational analytic pipeline enabled accurate cell boundary segmentation and transcript detection enabled robust gene expression profiling of thousands of single cells per sample with retained spatial context.
 We identified and profiled tens of thousands of cells in the HCC TME, with stromal (endothelial and fibroblast) cells and lymphoid cells being the predominant non-malignant components.
 These findings underscore the privileged roles of T cells and endothelial cells as the most pertinent druggable targets in the HCC TME (43).

 Given the prominent role of the LINE-1 retrotransposon in cancer (44), we chose to focus first on LINE-1 expression as a marker of aggressive cancer phenotype.
 We found that LINE-1 expression correlated with expression of repeat RNAs HSATII and HERV-K, consistent with coordinate de-repression of these critical repeat elements observed other cancer types (45).
-LINE1-high tumors and single cells exhibited an aggressive stem-like (POU5F1, TWIST2 (46)) and immune suppressive phenotype (PDCD1); LINE1-low tumor and single cell expression profiles showed less aggressive, more well-differentiated hepatocyte features (SAA1/2, ApoA1).
+LINE1-high tumors and single cells exhibited an aggressive stem-like (POU5F1, TWIST2 (46)) and immune suppressive phenotype (PDCD1); LINE1-low tumor and single cell expression profiles showed less aggressive, more well-differentiated hepatocyte features (SAA1/2, APOA1).
 Leveraging the retained spatial data in combination with single cell expression profiling allowed detailed analysis of the microscopic cellular neighborhoods associated with LINE1 expression.
 We noted that LINE-1 cancer cell expression was correlated with significant differences in the TME.
 Whereas LINE-1 high cells tended to surround themselves with additional LINE-1 high cells, LINE-1 low cells associated with other LINE-1 low cells and immune cell aggregates.
 Other groups have shown that “tertiary lymphoid structures” (TLSs) in HCC (47) and “immunity hubs” in non-small cell lung cancer (41) correlate with effective anti-tumor immune responses.
 Our findings suggest that LINE-1 overexpression may serve as a biomarker for ineffectively organized immune responses to cancer and imply that disrupting LINE-1 effects may augment anti-tumor immunity.

-We validated our findings with a larger of RNA-ISH specimens, confirming coordinate expression of LINE-1 with other repeat RNA elements.
-We also noted that high expression of LINE-1 in HCC tissue specimens was associated with poorer survival, consistent with prior work in other tumor types (48,49) and in hepatitis B driven HCC (33).
+We validated our findings with an extended cohort of RNA-ISH specimens, confirming coordinate expression of LINE-1 with other repeat RNA elements.
+We also noted that high expression of LINE-1 in HCC tissue specimens was associated with poorer survival, consistent with prior work in other tumor types (48-49) and in hepatitis B driven HCC (33).
 Other analyses have identified hypomethylation of LINE-1 as adverse prognostic factors in various HCC subsets (27-30).
 Our study is the first to identify LINE-1 transcript expression as a potential biomarker of poor prognosis in HCC.
 Given the observation that robust pre-resection immune infiltrates correlate with good surgical outcomes in HCC (47) and other (50) cancers , LINE-1 associated immune disarray may be driver of this effect.